George Clooney has had many banquets and events thrown in his honor, but none by the United Nations… until today.

 He is most famous for his campaign to end the war in Darfur, from where he had just returned.

-As reported earlier in the week, the 46-year-old humanitarian missed Sunday’s SAG Awards to tend to his peacekeeping operations in India.
+As earlier in the week, the 46-year-old humanitarian missed Sunday’s SAG Awards to tend to his peacekeeping operations in India.